Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/edges.rst

    | Mode:     Edit Mode (Vertex or Edge select modes)
    | Menu:     :menuselection:`Mesh --> Edges --> Rotate Edge CW / Rotate Edge CCW`

-Rotating an edge clockwise or counter-clockwise spins an edge between two faces around their vertices.
+Rotating an edge clockwise (CW) or counter-clockwise (CCW) spins an edge between two faces around their vertices.
 This is very useful for restructuring a mesh's topology.

 The tool operates on selected edges or the shared edge between selected faces.